Skip to main content

 Additional requirements

-- Must publicly display the license with the date and time of the event (copy of license provided by the licensed operator).
+• Must publicly display your Provider’s license at all Charitable Games events as well as the Operator’s license with the date and time of the event (copy of license provided by the licensed operator).

 Consultants

-- No employee, owner, or officer of a consulting service hired by a licensed organization to perform services at the event, (including but not limited to, security for the persons or property for the event or services before the event including, but not limited to, training for volunteers or advertising) may participate in the management or operation of the event.
+• No employee, owner, or officer of a consulting service hired by a licensed organization to perform services at the event, (such as security for the persons or property) or services before the event (such as training for volunteers or advertising) may participate in the management or operation of the event.

-Note: Violations of the above requirements could result in an organization’s license being revoked or civil penalties up to $250 for each violation being assessed against any individual involved (or both), as well as a referral to local authorities for prosecution pursuant to section 28-1 of the Criminal Code of 2012.
+Note: Violations of the above requirements could result in an organization’s license being revoked or civil penalties up to $250 for each violation being assessed against any individual involved (or both), as well as a referral to local authorities for prosecution for the offense of illegal gambling pursuant to section 28-1 of the Criminal Code of 2012.
 IDOR may require that any organization licensed under the Charitable Games Act obtain from an Illinois certified public accounting firm at its own expense a certified and unqualified financial statement and verification of records of such organization.
-Failure of a charitable games licensee to comply with this requirement within 90 days of receiving notice from IDOR may result in suspension or revocation of the licensee's license.
+Failure of a charitable games licensee to comply with this requirement within 90 days of receiving notice from IDOR may result in suspension or revocation of its license.

 Report